juniordiscart/local-wordpress-docker-https/README.md

 docker cp wordpress:/usr/local/bin/docker-entrypoint.sh docker-entrypoint.sh
 ```

-Open this file in your text editor, and replace the final line of the file with the following contents:
+Open this file in your text editor, and replace the final line of the file with the following:

 ```Shell
 a2enmod ssl